boobaGreen/S2I-STUDY_BUDDY_HUB_4COACH/README.md

 :uk:
 Access security is managed with a JWT token.
 The password is recorded in the encrypted database.
+However, since the account confirmation and forgotten password change tokens are temporary and already sent via email, for this project I decided to leave them only bcrytated without jwt management.
 There is therefore a control on both the back end and front end on the authorization only logged in users can see some parts of the front end menu but for many sensitive operations the control is also carried out on the back side.
 Once registered, a new user will be in "status: pending" until they click the authorization link in the email received on the registration address.
 Once you click on the link the status will become "Active".
 The tokens with the confirmation link via email after registration and also the one for the temporary password change (which is valid for 10 minutes) only have one level of encryption with Bcrypt but are not jwt like the main authentication token.